bdaudert/NASA-ROSES/README.md

     ```
     pip install -r requirements.txt -t lib
     ```

-    You will need to tell app engine to add the lib folder to the third party libraries as follows:
-    ```
-    # config.py
-    from google.appengine.ext import vendor

-    # Add any libraries install in the "lib" folder.
-    vendor.add('lib')
-    ```

     In config.py set your google account settings
     ```
     # The service account email address authorized by your Google contact.